Robert Waley

 Robert George Krulock "Ken" Waley (26 November 1889 – 10 September 1939) was an Australian coxswain who competed in the 1912 Summer Olympics.
 He was Australia's first selected representative coxswain.

 Rowing career

-Waley was educated at the King's School where he was introduced to rowing.
-In 1909 he coxed the Sydney University eight which won the men's eight event at the Australian University Championships.
+Waley was educated at The King's School then The Armidale School (1902-1905) and subsequently at the University of Sydney, where he was introduced to rowing whilst a student at St Paul's College.
+In 1909, he coxed the Sydney University eight, which won the men's eight event at the Australian University Championships.
 His senior club rowing was from the Sydney Rowing Club.

 In 1910 and 1911 he steered the New South Wales crews to victory in the men's eight at the annual Australian Interstate Regatta.